 Simplify Palm Beach County permitting with Alliance Permitting

 Palm Beach County's permit-type system, multi-agency reviews, and large unincorporated footprint reward clean, complete submissions.
-Alliance Permitting is a permit expediter for Palm Beach County — our permit expediting services pair AI-driven document review with expediters who know ePZB and the county's checklists — so your applications clear review faster.
+Alliance Permitting is a permit expediter for Palm Beach County — our permit expediting services in Florida pair AI-driven document review with expediters who know ePZB and the county's checklists — so your applications clear review faster.

 Trusted by leading builders and brands — including Dream Finders Homes, Tesla, Verizon, Hyatt, and Sunnova.